Frequently Asked Questions

 What is a print critique?

-A print critique is held in your local state before the state and national awards.
+A print critique is held in your local state before APPA + State Awards.
 A print critique gives you an opportunity to receive feedback on your images before entering them into the awards - they are invaluable events!
-The AIPP events page will detail these events as they are scheduled.
+The AIPP events page lists these events as they become available - print critiques are currently running so check the events page out and book your tickets!.

 What are the judges looking for?